omonimus1/computer-science-degree-courseworks/Year 2/Bash Scripting/ReadMe.md

 * Remove all the crontab job.
 * Validate any user imput.

+# My role

+I have worked on:
+* Design of the script.
+* Add job function.
+* Coding review of the display function (I have added a user message if the file was empty).
+* Buf fixing of the edit job function.
+* Write part of the documentation.

 # Notes

 * Make sure to have the crontab file in the same working directory of the script.